o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 ### Joints and Manipulators

-To control robotic joints systems such as manipulator arms, some integration with [MoveIt](https://github.com/ros-planning/moveit2) is in place.
+To control robotic joints systems such as manipulator arms, some integration with [MoveIt2](https://github.com/ros-planning/moveit2) is in place.
 Two kinds of simulated joint systems are supported:
 - Articulation links, which benefit from stability of reduced coordinate articulations in the physics engine.
-- Hinge joint components.
+- Hinge and prismatic joint components.
 When [importing a robot](importing-robot.md) with joints, you decide which of these systems to use.

 There are three interfaces to control joint systems: `JointsPositionControllerRequests`, `JointsManipulationRequests` and `JointsTrajectoryRequest`.